 The base reward for node operators who successfully proposed a valid bundle.
 This should cover all fixed costs a node operator has like server costs, transaction fees etc. in order to operate not in a loss.
 The unit is in ukyve.

-The minimum delegation a storage pool should have before it starts validating bundles.
+The minimum delegation a data pool should have before it starts validating bundles.
 Used for security reasons to prevent for example only one node operator from proposing a bundle with a delegation of only 1 $KYVE.
 Unit is in ukyve.

 The maximum amount of data items a bundle can have, otherwise it is automatically flagged as invalid.
 Prevents uploaders from submitting huge bundles and therefore destabilizing the bundle validation flow.